-More worryingly, barely one-third of respondents (31 per cent) have claimed that retirement is not even on their radar when they consider their personal finances; they have not considered money-saving tactics such as pensions, better utility deals available to their age group such as Castle Cover over 50's policies, or future specialised deals on their electricity and gas from a provider sympathetic to the demographic's requirements.
+More worryingly, barely one-third of respondents (31 percent) have claimed that retirement is not even on their radar when they consider their personal finances; they have not considered money-saving tactics such as pensions, better utility deals available to their age groups such as Castle Cover over 50’s policies, or future specialized deals on their electricity and gas from a provider sympathetic to the demographic’s requirements.

 The president and chief executive officer of ING Direct Canada, Peter Aceto, was simple with his advice: “Saving for retirement can’t be an afterthought.
 Despite the amount of debt people are carrying and what we keep hearing in the news, saving is still possible.

 “Understanding the importance of starting early, even if it means starting small, has a huge influence on the ability to meet your financial goals,” he continued.
 “Canadians should also look at the value they’re getting from their existing financial products and have ongoing conversations about money with friends, family and on social networks, which can play a big role in being better informed about personal finances.”

 Bio: Tom Posting is a retired writer and blogger.
 Striving to advise the older generation to reduce financial debt and make sure the golden years stay golden.

 Good article.
 The Castle Cover link seems to be to a UK site though – is there something applicable for Canadians?